deepjava/compiler/README.md

 deep compiler
 =============

-With the __deep compiler__ Java byte code can be cross compiled and linked for the PowerPC platform.
+With the __deep compiler__ Java byte code can be crosscompiled and linked for the PowerPC and ARM architecture.
 Currently only compile time binding is supported and there are a few limitations:

  - arrays are supported up to three dimensions only
  - "synchronized" is not yet implemented